 Michael Stone sees a passage in the Latin Life of Adam and Eve as implying that "all Satan lacked to look like a heavenly angel was the glory.
 He lost the glory when he fell, and he could take it on temporarily in order to deceive Adam and Eve."
-Thus, Satan is depicted in illustrations of the temptation of Christ, as elsewhere in early Christian art, as angelic in form but differing in color-for example, appearing in "false glory" in a blue tint rather than in a bright whiteness of glory (see figure 10).
-One might also interpret Satan's blue color as his appearing, deceptively, in a form corresponding to the blue robe of the high priest (worn here by Jesus), a robe that represented being clothed in the likeness of the body-the blue-black "shadow"-of the incarnate Logos.
-By way of contrast, Satan is naked-his apron symbolizes counterfeit authority.
+Thus, Satan is depicted in illustrations of the temptation of Christ, as elsewhere in early Christian art, as angelic in form but differing in color - e.g., appearing with "false glory" in a blue tint rather than in a bright whiteness of glory (Figure 9).
+Alternatively, one might interpret Satan's blue color as his appearing, deceptively, in a form corresponding to the blue robe of the high priest, a robe that represented being clothed in the likeness of the body - the blue-black "shadow" - of the incarnate Logos.
+167